jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 IBM's PC-DOS shipped with **BASICA.COM**, and OEM versions of DOS shipped with either **GWBASIC.EXE** or **BASIC.EXE**.

 The closest matching binary I'd seen up to this point was **BASICA.EXE** from [COMPAQ DOS 1.12](/disks/pcx86/dos/compaq/1.12/)
 (54304 bytes).
-And sure enough, examining the strings contained inside this **BASICA.EXE** revealed that it is a close relative:
+And sure enough, examining the strings contained inside this **BASICA.EXE** revealed that it was a close
+relative:

 	The COMPAQ Personal Computer BASIC
 	Version 1.13